i-Vertix/glpi-i-vertix-monitoring/README.md

    from [https://github.com/i-Vertix/glpi-i-vertix-monitoring/releases](https://github.com/i-Vertix/glpi-i-vertix-monitoring/releases).
 2. Extract the archive into the GLPI plugins folder
 3. Verify, that the folder `ivertixmonitoring` is created
+4. On Linux, make sure the `ivertixmonitoring` folder and all of its subfolders have the following permissions:

+    ```bash
+    sudo chown apache:apache -R ./ivertixmonitoring
+    sudo chmod 644 -R ./ivertixmonitoring
+    sudo chmod 755 ./ivertixmonitoring
+    sudo find ./ivertixmonitoring -type d -exec chmod 755 {} +
+    ```

+   Basically, the `ivertixmonitoring` plugin folder and all of its subfolders must have the permission level `rwxr-xr-x` (755) and all the files inside `rw-r--r--` (644)

-4. Log into GLPI with an admin account and install the plugin
+5. Log into GLPI with a super-admin account and install the plugin

 ## ⚙️ Plugin Configuration